juanbecher/Pokemon-Est/README.md

-# Pokemon-est | Which pokemons is cuitest?
+# Pokemon-est | Which is the cuitest pokemon?

 Making some tests and learning new technology:
 - Next JS